RealKingHubs/RealKingHubs/README.md

 I'm a passionate and results-driven professional with expertise in **creating professional, responsive websites using WordPress**.
 My focus is on delivering visually appealing and highly functional sites for businesses, from establishing an online presence to setting up e-commerce stores.

-Currently, I am on an exciting path to transition into **cloud engineering**.
+I am currently a **Cloud Engineering student at AltSchool Africa**, on an exciting path to transition into cloud engineering.
 I'm actively building my skills in cloud infrastructure, automation, and continuous delivery, with a keen interest in **DevOps methodologies** to create scalable and resilient web solutions.
 My experience with WordPress gives me a strong understanding of web environments from a site builder's perspective, which provides a unique foundation for my cloud journey.

 ### 🛠️ My Skillset